pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

 but generally speaking a more narrow distribution of reviews in the broad population would yield a smaller variance $$\sigma_0^2$$, which has a similar effect to using a larger $$m$$ in the IMDb method.
 This is the expected behavior; a small prior variance represents a more confident prior belief about the mean.
-The key is that now we are allowing the prior variance to be based on the actual variance of the data, rather than simply picking a number.
+<span class="strong-text">The key is that now we are allowing the prior variance to be based on the actual variance of the data,
+rather than simply picking a number.</span>

 Implementing this is straightforward: we just have to compute the prior parameters from the full dataset, then for each album use its average score and number of reviews to compute the parameters of the posterior distribution.